reata/sqllineage/docs/gear_up/configuration.rst

 GRAPH_OPERATOR_CLASS
 ====================
+The graph operator is the pluggable layer that maintains the lineage graph.
+Two implementations are provided:

+* ``sqllineage.core.graph.networkx.NetworkXGraphOperator``: the ``networkx``-based implementation, which is the default.
+* ``sqllineage.core.graph.rustworkx.RustworkXGraphOperator``: the ``rustworkx``-based implementation, available since
+  v1.5.7 as an opt-in choice.
-A rustworkx graph operator implementation is available since v1.5.7.
-Set this config to ``sqllineage.core.graph.rustworkx.RustworkXGraphOperator`` to enable it for better performance, in particular when handling large lineage graphs.

-SQLLineage uses networkx as default graph operator implementation.
-Any import errors when using other graph operator will fallback to networkx implementation.
+While networkx remains the default, we recommend switching to rustworkx for better performance, in particular when handling large lineage graphs.
+It has been validated against large-scale SQL workloads in production and shows significant performance improvement over the networkx implementation while passing the whole test suite.
+Any import errors when using a non-default graph operator will fallback to the networkx implementation.

 .. note::
-     This is an experimental feature.
-Based on our test suite, rustworkx graph operator shows significant performance improvement over networkx implementation and passes all tests.
-However, there might be edge cases not covered by our tests.
-Please report any issues you encounter when using rustworkx graph operator.
+     rustworkx graph operator is still an opt-in feature: sqllineage defaults to the networkx implementation unless you opt in by setting this config, though we may switch the default in a future release.
+There might be edge cases not covered by our tests, so please report any issues you encounter when using rustworkx graph operator.

 Default: ``sqllineage.core.graph.networkx.NetworkXGraphOperator``